usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_599.md

 The technologies we rely on share a common foundation in XML and XDM, technologies developed under the auspices of the World Wide Web Consortium.

 They are commodity tools in the sense that they are freely available to use without restriction, an important qualification for this distribution, which has a prior commitment *not to endorse particular technological solutions to any problem*, however posed or circumscribed.
-Accordingly, solutions here are not offered as recommendations, but rather as stipulations of (minimum) viable functionality in tools or capabilities, and not only using tools as &ldquo;black boxes&rdquo;, but under control and conformant to external specifications ??? i.e., standards.
+Accordingly, solutions here are not offered as recommendations, but rather as stipulations of (minimum) viable functionality in tools or capabilities, and not only using tools as &ldquo;black boxes&rdquo;, but under control and conformant to external specifications &mdash; i.e., standards.

 Users of these tools should keep in mind the model whereby we imagine the viability of a tools market and ecosystem that enables both large and small software developers including independent developers, academic researchers, and students, to participate meaningfully, finding an appropriate value or service proposition to provide their long-term goals.
 Translated, this means the tools must be capable enough for industrial use at scale, while also &ldquo;scale down&rdquo; to demonstration or classroom use.